coder/docs/guides/gitconfig.md

 COPY ["gitconfig", "/etc/gitconfig"]
 ```

-As you can see from the example, Coder stores system-level git configurations
+As you can see from the example, system-level git configurations live
-under **/etc/gitconfig**.
+under `/etc/gitconfig`.
 If present, Coder applies the settings to each git
 repository present.
 However, any Coder user can override system-level settings
 using global or worktree git configurations.